 Fairtrade lobbies government

-We mobilise our grassroots support from the British public to demand fairer treatment in trade deals towards farmers in developing countries who supply us with so much of our food.
+We mobilise our grassroots supporter base to demand fairer trade deals for farmers who supply us with so much of our food.
 See our current campaigns and find out how you can lend your support.

 Fairtrade works directly with farmers and workers

-With our Fairtrade partners in origin, we work on specific issues from Bolivian coffee farmers tackling the plant diseases linked to climate change, to cocoa-growing communities creating a women’s leadership school in Côte d’Ivoire.
+With our Fairtrade partners, we support on specific issues, from Bolivian coffee farmers tackling the plant diseases linked to climate change, to cocoa-growing communities creating the Women’s School of Leadership in Côte d’Ivoire.
 Read more about the Women’s School of Leadership.

 Fairtrade drives awareness with the public